Thor: The Dark World Fanfic #30

 “Last time you were king, five people betrayed you in one day and Heimdall tried to kill you!”
 Aisha screamed.
 “Give me one reason why this reign will be any better than your last one!”

+It almost made Loki want to slap her.
 “I will not tolerate this kind of talk,” he said.
 “I am the King of Asgard.
 You, a human, should be first to kneel before me.”

 Aisha looked disgusted.
 “I’ve never knelt before anyone in my life.”